Kogl1n/Computerized-Tomography/README.md

 # Computerized-Tomography
 Matlab Code for performing the Backprojection of a crescend-shaped object needed for Computerized-Thomography (CT).

+## Note:
+The main obstacle was that the discrete circular convolution has negative indices whereas our initial implementation just shifted the values to the right, which lead to a flawed but somehow recognizable result.

 # Files
 ```
 convp.m: (circular) convolution h of the discrete N-periodic functions f and g.